eapearson/kbase-service-orcidlink/docs/api/index.md

 their interaction with ORCID, at which they may have logged in and provided their consent to issuing the linking token to KBase.

-Note that since this is an "interactive" endpoint, which does not have its own user interface, rather redirects to kbase-ui when finished.
-This applies to errors as well.
-Errors are displayed by redirecting the browser to an endpoint in kbase-ui which is designed to expect the error values for display to be in the url itself.
+Note that this is an interstitional endpoint, which does not have its own user interface.
+Rather, it redirects to kbase-ui when finished.
+If an error is encountered, it redirects to an error viewing endpoint in kbase-ui.

 <a name="header_input"></a>